Sam Johnson: POW

-Post-military career in Texas
+Post-military career

-After his military career, he established a homebuilding business in Plano.
+After his military career, he established a homebuilding business in Plano, Texas.

+Texas House of Representatives

 He was elected to the Texas House of Representatives in 1984 and was re-elected three times, serving a total of seven years in the state legislature.

 U.S. House of Representatives

 On May 8, 1991, he was elected to the U.S. House in a special election brought about by eight-year incumbent Steve Bartlett's resignation to become mayor of Dallas.
 Johnson defeated fellow conservative Republican Thomas Pauken, also of Dallas, 24,004 (52.6 percent) to 21,647 (47.4 percent).

 Selected elections

 2004

-Johnson ran unopposed by the Democratic Party in his district in the 2004 election.
+Johnson ran unopposed by the Republican Party in his district in the 2004 election.
 Paul Jenkins, an independent, and James Vessels, a member of the Libertarian Party, ran against Johnson.
 Johnson won overwhelmingly in a highly Republican district.
 Johnson garnered 86% of the vote (178,099), while Jenkins earned 8% (16,850) and Vessels 6% (13,204).